The tradies guide to Income Protection

 Recent statistics show most New Zealanders are cancelling their Income Protection covers at age 46.
 If you need your Income Protection cover long-term, ask your adviser for information on level premium Income Protection cover.

-If you work for yourself you also have the option of ACC CoverPlus Extra.
-ACC CoverPlus Extra is free and easy to set up and gives you control of your annual ACC levy and how much you’re covered for if you can’t work from an accident or injury, and is much easier to use at claim time then the default ACC disability cover.
+If you work for yourself you also have the option of setting up ACC CoverPlus Extra.
+ACC CoverPlus Extra is free and easy to set up and gives you control of your annual ACC levy and how much you’re covered for if you can’t work from an accident or injury, and is much easier to use at claim time than the default ACC disability cover.

-Not sure if you’re covered correctly?
-Give us a call on 0800 346 765 and we’ll talk you through your options.
+Not sure if you’re covered correctly or received the right Income Protection advice?
+Give us a call on 0800 346 765 or send us a message and we’ll help you find the right cover.

 This article contains general information and does not take into account your individual requirements.
 Before making any changes to your insurance portfolio, please seek advice from a professional insurance adviser.